jmp8600e/udacity-front-end/README.md

 # Project: Weather Journal App

-I have used ui similiar to Landing Page project and updated that to meet this project requirements.
+This web application uses node.js Runtime Environment to start a lightweigh web server which presents index.html to the user.
+The web page asks for zip code and users own input about how they feel about current weather in the area.
+Then application usese OpenWeahterAPI to get real time Weather information and stores temprature and date/time value in the JS dictionary.
+Then it dynamically updates the UI provinding this information to the user.
+The project is completed as per the rubirics requirements.
+I have used UI similiar to Landing Page project and updated that to meet this project requirements.
+Please check below sections for more information.

 ### Grader Access info
 - Download the complete project from the github